 I’ve found that most of the smell comes from the accessories especially if your hamster likes to pee on them.
 In that case, I clean the accessories more frequently and make fewer bedding changes.
 Check your accessories to see if they’re the culprit before throwing out your bedding — I made the mistake of cleaning the cage every three days when I first had my hamsters because I didn’t realize all the smell was from the wheel!

-You can also buy special sand and a hamster bath house (or make one).
-They’ll happily roll around in sand to get their coats clean.
+You can also buy special sand and a hamster bath house (or make one) for your pet.
+Most hamsters will happily roll around in sand to get their coats clean.

 Playing with your dwarf hamster